A Question of Sport

-A Question of Sport (known as Question of Sport from 2021 until 2023) was a British television sports quiz show produced and broadcast by the BBC.
+A Question of Sport (known as Question of Sport from 2021 until 2023) is a British television sports quiz show produced and broadcast by the BBC.
 It was the "world's longest running TV sports quiz".
 Following a pilot episode in December 1968, broadcast only in the north of England, the series ran from 1970 (except in 1973 and 1978) until production ceased in 2023.
 The final presenter was Paddy McGuinness, with team captains Sam Quek and Ugo Monye.

 The show's viewing figures slumped from around 4 million in 2021 to around 800,000 in 2023 following an overhaul of the staff.

 History

 First edition

 The first edition of A Question of Sport was broadcast on 5 January 1970.
 Presenter David Vine was joined by captains Henry Cooper and Cliff Morgan.
 The teams were composed of George Best, Lillian Board, Tom Finney and Ray Illingworth.

 40th anniversary

 On 8 January 2010, the BBC broadcast a 40th-anniversary special.
 Joining presenter Sue Barker and captains Matt Dawson and Phil Tufnell were Pat Cash, David Coulthard, Laura Davies and Michael Johnson.